150+ Ways to say I LOVE YOU in Different Languages ❤️ (w/ Pronunciation!)

 I LOVE YOU IN DIFFERENT LANGUAGES

-Here’s your guide on 125+ ways on how to say I Love You AND Love in a different language around the world.
+Here’s your ultimate guide: 150+ ways on how to say I Love You in different languages around the world.

 In brackets you will find how to pronounce the word as it can often be difficult to know how to vocalise the word just by reading or looking at the direct translation.

-Are you ready to take a trip around the world and learn how to convey love?
+Are you ready to take a trip around the world and learn how to express I love you in a different language?

-I have included every other language I could think of.
+I have included I love you in all the languages I could think of.
 If you don’t spot your language, let me know (in the comments) and I will be happy to add it to this list.

 Let’s go… Scroll to the bottom for a little bonus! ↓↓